Misattributed quote corrected

-“The willingness with which our young people are likely to serve in any war, no matter how justified, shall be directly proportional to how they perceived veterans of earlier wars were treated and appreciated by their nation,” reads the monument, dedicated on Veterans Day 2005.
+“The willingness with which our young people are likely to serve in any war, no matter how justified, shall be directly proportional as to how they perceive the veterans of earlier wars were treated and appreciated by their nation,” reads the monument, dedicated on Veterans Day 2005.

 ”Fellow-citizens, we cannot escape history."-- Abraham Lincoln